 In my opinion, Innovative Language relies too much on audio material and podcasts.

 Don’t get me wrong, the listening material is great.
 But the language learning software could be made even better with more video content.

-Innovative Language does provide the occasional video, but if they put time into developing even more content, I think their videos could make them one of the most effective resources for language learning out there.
+Innovative Language does provide the occasional video, but these videos are tutorial-style videos as if the learner is attending a lecture.
+If Innovative Language put time into developing even more content, I think their videos could make them one of the most effective resources for language learning out there.